Cameron-Lyons/rustql/README.md

 SELECT * FROM users WHERE age > 30;
 SELECT * FROM users WHERE age > 25 AND age < 35;
 SELECT * FROM users WHERE name = 'Alice' OR name = 'Bob';

+-- With IN operator
+SELECT * FROM users WHERE age IN (25, 30, 35);

+-- With LIKE operator
+SELECT * FROM users WHERE email LIKE '%@gmail.com';
+SELECT * FROM products WHERE name LIKE 'Laptop%';

+-- With BETWEEN operator
+SELECT * FROM employees WHERE salary BETWEEN 50000 AND 100000;
+SELECT * FROM products WHERE price BETWEEN 10.99 AND 29.99;

+-- With NOT (inverts conditions)
+SELECT * FROM users WHERE NOT (age IN (25, 30));
+SELECT * FROM products WHERE NOT (name LIKE '%old%');
+SELECT * FROM employees WHERE NOT (salary BETWEEN 40000 AND 60000);

 -- Ordering
 SELECT * FROM users ORDER BY age ASC;